In a Nutshell:

 The GRIT Freedom Chair is a breed apart.
 Designed by the folks at MIT, this chair has it all, and even better, it can take you just about any place you’d care to go.
 Best of all, it’s surprisingly modestly priced!

-An Overview of the GRIT Freedom Chair
+Key Features of the GRIT Freedom Chair

 The other thing you’ll notice right off the bat is the fact that it’s got levers sticking up on both sides of the seat, a thing you don’t see on conventionally designed wheelchairs, and as you’ll see, those levers are where most of the magic happens.